Biden to meet with GOP lawmakers to discuss virus relief

 “You want the patina of bipartisanship … so that’s not unity,” Cassidy said.

-Jared Bernstein, a member of the White House Council of Economic Advisers, said Biden remains willing to negotiate but that officials needed to see more details from Republicans.
-At the same time, Bernstein pressed the administration’s argument that doing too little to stimulate the economy could have enormous impact on the economy in the near- and long-term.
+Jared Bernstein, a member of the White House Council of Economic Advisers, said officials needed to see more details from Republicans.
+Doing too little to stimulate the economy could have enormous impact on the economy in the near- and long-term, he said.

 “Look, the American people really couldn’t care less about budget process, whether it’s regular order, bipartisanship, whether it’s filibuster, whether it’s reconciliation,” Bernstein said.
 “They need relief, and they need it now.”